YiyangShao/FlappyBirdGame/CodeStructure.md

 - Renders the GameScreen component.

 ### screens/GameScreen.js
-- Contains the game components and manages user interaction.
+- Displays the game components over a background image and manages user interaction.

 ### components/Bird.js
 - Displays the bird character using an image of a bird.